andykram/openscoring/README.md

 # Fork

-This fork is merely for packaging purposes.
+This fork was originally only for packaging purposes.
+Since then, we've added a number of new features including Dependency Injection via Guice and versions of models.

 # Getting started